biosustain/lifelike/README.md

 Lifelike structures knowledge around domains.
 A domain is a collection of semantically related entities belonging to a field of study.

 ### Annotations

-Annotations are a powerfull way to attach context to your data in knowledge Domains.
+Annotations are a powerfull way to attach context to your data in knowledge Domains, Lifelike automatically annotates all yout data with Domain known entities as well as lets you define your own custom annotations.

 ### Knowledge Graph

-Generated knowledge is organized in a Knowledge graph.
+Domain data sources are annotated and stored in a graph database.
 A knowledge graph consist of nodes and edges.
-Nodes are domain entities and edges are relations between entities
+Nodes are domain entities and edges are relations between entities.

 ### Visualizations